cs1302uga/cs1302-ce04/README.md

    allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.

+1. Update the comments in the source code to reflect any functionality that has been added since the beginning of this exercise.

 **CHECKPOINT**

 <hr/>